statamic/docs/content/collections/docs/rest-api.md

 ### Multi-Site

-If you are using [Multi-Site](/multi-site), the Content API serves content from all sites at once.
-You can limit the fetched data to a specific site with a `site` parameter like so:
+If you are using [Multi-Site](/multi-site), you can limit the fetched data to a specific site with a `site` parameter like so:

 ```url
 /endpoint?site=default
 ```

 ## Sorting